bncastle/objectify/README.md

 ========

 Objectify is like objcopy for Linux but with less options.
-It converts any input file into the [Microsoft Common Object File Format (COFF)](http://msdn.microsoft.com/en-us/windows/hardware/gg463119.aspx)
-This is useful if you have some data that you wish to be able to link to your C executables and just want to link and go.
-I've found it useful particularly for getting compiled lua scripts into your code.
-There are other ways to do this - resources, #including header files.
+It converts any input file into the [Microsoft Common Object File Format (COFF)](http://msdn.microsoft.com/en-us/windows/hardware/gg463119.aspx) This is useful for linking data files to your C executables.
+I've found it particularly useful for embedding compiled lua scripts.

 ###Building
 To build Objectify, you will need: